top of page

 What Is Functional Freeze?

+Functional freeze is a nervous system response where anxiety causes you to stall instead of panicking or shutting down completely.
 You’re still functioning.
-You’re still working, parenting, showing up.
-But when it comes to emotionally loaded tasks—decisions, emails, conversations, projects—you feel stuck.
+You’re still working, parenting, and showing up.
+But when it comes to emotionally charged tasks—like decisions, emails, conversations, or projects—you feel stuck.

-• Anxiety that looks like procrastination
+• Anxiety that resembles procrastination

-• Difficulty starting tasks despite wanting to
+• Difficulty starting tasks, even when you want to

 • Avoiding decisions or emotionally charged responsibilities